austral/austral.github.io/spec/rationale-error-handling.md

 panicking.
 The only technical difference between C++ exception handling and Go/Rust panics is that C++ exceptions can be arbitrarily sized objects (and consequently throwing requires a memory allocation) while in Go and Rust panics can at most carry an error message.
-This is similar to Ada exception handling.
+Ada works similarly: an exception is a type tag plus an error message string.

 This would partially solve the resource leakage problem in the case of contract violations, while introducing complexity.